Skip to Main Content

 Indonesian Regulatory Expertise

-Production managers fluent in Indonesian Film Agency requirements, LSF compliance, DGCA drone regulations, and cultural protocols for filming at sacred temple sites and heritage locations.
+Production managers fluent in Indonesian Film Agency needs, LSF compliance, DGCA drone rules, and cultural protocols for filming at sacred temple sites and heritage locations.

 Crew & Vendor Network

-Established relationships with Indonesian crew across Jakarta, Bali, Yogyakarta, and Bandung, plus trusted vendor partnerships and equipment suppliers throughout Southeast Asia.
+Set up relationships with Indonesian crew across Jakarta, Bali, Yogyakarta, and Bandung, plus trusted vendor partnerships and gear suppliers across Southeast Asia.

 Studio & Location Knowledge